dmaynard/website/content/pages/me.md

 ## Family
 ![Sally and I](../images/Maynards.jpg)
 I have been married to my beautiful and talented wife Sally for 36 years.
 I have 3 kids, Jordan, Phil, and Dana.
-All three are alumni of Electronic Arts, and my two sons are still very active in the game industry at [Manitcore](https://www.manticoregames.com/)
+All three are alumni of Electronic Arts, and my two sons are still very active in the game industry at [Manticore Games](https://www.manticoregames.com/)
 ## Links

 A non-exhaustive list.